Dzamalt/Origins-Oath/README.md

 #### Can you add X Oath into the game?

 This mod already hve a finished roadmap and im currently not considering adding another ontop of that.
-But if you have an oath idea be sure to post it on #origins-idea with "!Origins: Oath" and i will be sure to take a look

 #### Can you backport to version X?